o3de/o3de/README.md

 ### Quick start engine setup

-To build a project-centric source engine, complete the following steps.
+To set up a project-centric source engine, complete the following steps.
 For other build options, refer to [Setting up O3DE from GitHub](https://o3de.org/docs/welcome-guide/setup/setup-from-github/) in the documentation.

 1. Create a writable folder to cache downloadable packages.
 You can also use this to store other redistributable SDKs.